 Rick Hansen Foundation Accessibility CertificationTM (RHFAC) is a tool which gives organizations a snapshot of their building’s accessibility to inform future accessibility improvements.
 Over 1,200 sites across Canada have been rated to-date including Ottawa International Airport, SAP, Canada Science and Technology Museum and the Canadian Chamber of Commerce.
 One in five Canadians have a disability and as our population ages this continues to grow.
 Accessibility is more important than ever.

 Thanks to the support of the Government of Ontario's Ministry for Seniors and Accessibility, 250 complimentary RHFAC ratings are available in 15 municipalities across Ontario.
 Round two begins on September 8th, and the deadline to submit applications for this round is November 30th, 2020.

 If your site achieves a high enough rating to become RHF Accessibility Certified or Accessibility Certified Gold, celebrate your achievement by listing on the RHFAC Registry and displaying your recognition label.
 It's time to showcase your commitment to accessibility.

 "We are delighted to have achieved this exceptional level of certification which is a tribute to the Authority’s commitment to an accessible terminal for all passengers, employees and visitors."

-We are accepting applications from the the following 10 municipalities in Ontario, selected for their population size and geographic diversity.
+We are accepting applications from the following 15 municipalities in Ontario, selected for their population size and geographic diversity.